NeelChotai/nzb-streamer/README.md

 Stream video files directly from Usenet NZBs without downloading the entire file first.

+This is still VERY much a work in progress.
+Prototype is working and can stream video, but there's a decent chunk of refactoring to do.

 ## Features

 - 🎬 Stream video while downloading